Fossil Quick Start

 A Fossil repository is a single disk file.
 Instead of cloning, you can just make a copy of the repository file (for example, using "scp").
-Note, however, that the repository file contains auxiliary information above and beyond the versioned files, including some sensitive information such as password hashs and email addresses.
-If you want to share Fossil repositories directly, consider running the fossil scrub command to remove sensitive information before transmitting the file.
+Note, however, that the repository file contains auxiliary information above and beyond the versioned files, including some sensitive information such as password hashes and email addresses.
+If you want to share Fossil repositories directly by copying, consider running the fossil scrub command to remove sensitive information before transmitting the file.

 Importing From Another Version Control System